shajra/nix-project/doc/nix-language.md

     in "${a_number} is a terrible number"' 2>&1 || true
 ```

-    error: cannot coerce an integer to a string
+    error:
+           … while evaluating a path segment

              at «string»:3:9:

                 2|     let a_number = 42;
                 3|     in "${a_number} is a terrible number"
                  |         ^

+           error: cannot coerce an integer to a string

 We can use a builtin `toString` function to coerce types to strings: